CGCL-codes/Whale/README.md

 After deploying a Whale cluster, you can launch Whale by submitting its jar to the cluster.
 Please refer to Storm documents for how to
 [set up a Storm cluster](https://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html) and [run topologies on a Storm cluster](https://storm.apache.org/documentation/Running-topologies-on-a-production-cluster.html)

-Before you run benchmark, you need to do the follow steps:
+Before you run benchmarks, you need to do the follow steps:
 * [Set up Zookeeper (version 3.4.6 or higher) cluster](https://zookeeper.apache.org/doc/r3.4.6/index.html)
 * [Set up Kafka (version 2.10-0.10.2.0) cluster](https://kafka.apache.org/0102/documentation.html)
 * Set up Whale cluster like setting up [Storm](https://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html)